Contractor and vendor parking policy

 All parking rates are subject to change.
 Additional parking locations may become available or may be taken away from the existing inventory, based on the time of year or future campus development.

-Contact Raymond Humbert, associate director of Parking and Transit Services, with questions.
+Contact Frank Castro, associate director of Facility Maintenance, with questions.